top of page

 These Are Streets

-Streets are important for wealth-building, community gathering, and satisfaction with urban living.
+Streets are for wealth-building, community gathering, happiness.

 They are often a mix of commercial and residential.
 They are friendly to walking, biking, transit, and vehicles.